How to Spot a Hot Water Slab Leak Without Any Special Tools

 Next Steps on Fixing a Slab Leak

-When there is just one leak with somewhat quick access to the source, this method of slab leak repair in Anaheim performs best.
-We’re going to drill through the concrete to fix a small portion of a leaky sewer or water pipe
+When there is just one leak with relatively quick access to the source, spot fixing performs best.
+The crew will drill through the concrete to repair a small portion of a leaky sewer or water pipe.

 Rerouting a Pipe

-The defective plumbing is not dug up and left on site while fresh pipes are installed and redirected around the slab, saving floorboards and concrete slabs from being torn out.
+The defective plumbing is not dug up; instead new pipes are installed and redirected around the slab, saving floorboards and concrete slabs from being torn out.

 Epoxy Repair